Don't Die On Me Now: Singles and music videos

 The first and only single Lucky Boy was released on August 22, 2016.
 On August 18, Lucky Boy was proclaimed a new Megahit by Dutch radiostation NPO 3FM, which meant that the single appeared regularly on the radio for a week.
 The music video was released on August 26, 2016.

 On October 21, 2016, two music videos, "Tracks Of Your Tears" and "Look At Me Now", were released unexpectedly.

 The "Don't Die on Me Now"-tour was sold out in 24 hours.

+Recording

-RecordingDon't Die On Me Now was recorded live in Rebel's new analogue studio: Gold Foil Studios, with mostly studio equipment before 1977.
+Don't Die On Me Now was recorded live in Rebel's new analogue studio: Gold Foil Studios, with mostly studio equipment before 1977.
 The album Don't Die On Me Now was the first album on which Rebel can be heard with a power trio named Jett Rebel 3, with bassist Xander Vrienten and drummer Kees Schaper.
 Besides the fact that this was the first time Rebel played with a three-man formation, this was also the first time he was assisted by other fellow musicians.